 The majority of children diagnosed with Type 1 diabetes do not have DKA at diagnosis and are diagnosed because of high blood sugar levels.
 However, a worrying proportion of our children and adolescents, over 40%, have progressed to DKA at the time of their diagnosis.
 The purpose of this campaign is to reduce the number presenting with DKA by increasing awareness of the symptoms of T1D and encouraging early diagnosis.

+ICDNR…..

 Diabetes Ireland

 Diabetes Ireland is the national charity dedicated to providing support, education and motivation to all people affected by diabetes.
 We raise public awareness of diabetes and its symptoms and fund Irish-based research into diabetes.
 We provide excellent services for people living with Type 2.
 View our Living with Type 2 Diabetes section on www.diabetes.ie